Santee (South Carolina): Burial customs

 Notably, Santee rulers were interred atop mounds constructed in accordance with their status within the tribe, with a roof supported by poles sheltering their graves from the elements.

 Native American mound next to Lake Marion (formerly Santee River).
 South Carolina is thought to be the easternmost expression of the Mississippian culture's moundbuilding.

 Upon the death of other tribe members, a different tradition was observed.
 Their remains were left exposed on a platform for several days, during which a close relative with a blackened face would recite a eulogy.
 Eventually, the bones of these individuals were wrapped in possum fur cloth and annually cleaned and oiled.
 Some Santee families retained the bones of their ancestors for multiple generations, a practice also common among the Choctaw, Nanticoke, and several other indigenous tribes.

 The Santee Indian Mound near Summerton, South Carolina was listed in the National Register of Historic Places in 1969.

 Religion

 Thomas Ashe, who published a report on South Carolina in 1682 under commission of the King of England, described the religious beliefs of the Santee as centering on the adoration of the sun and moon, noting that at the appearance of the new moon he witnessed tribal members "with open extended arms, then folded, with inclined bodies, to make their adoration with much ardency and passion".

 Legacy

-It has been traditionally thought that the remainder of the Santee people incorporated with the Catawba Nation following the Yamasee War; however, in 1981, between 750 and 1,000 individuals claimed Santee heritage within the White Oak Indian Community, about a mile and half north of Holly Hill, South Carolina.
-This community is state-recognized as the Santee Indian Organization by the South Carolina Commission of Minority Affairs but is not presently recognized by the Bureau of Indian Affairs.
+It is traditionally thought that the remainder of the Santee people incorporated with the Catawba Nation following the Yamasee War.
+In 1981, between 750 and 1,000 individuals claimed Santee heritage within the White Oak Indian Community, about a mile and half north of Holly Hill, South Carolina.
+This community is state-recognized as the Santee Indian Organization by the South Carolina Commission of Minority Affairs but is not federally recognized by the Bureau of Indian Affairs.